nmauthes/luxembot/README.md

 docker build .
 ```

-Then the build is successfully completed copy the image ID and start the bot using:
+Then once the build is successfully completed copy the image ID and start the bot using:

 ```
 docker run <image id>